Zopherus/Zopherus.github.io/index.md

 </p>

 ### Result
 We compare the performance of the neural network to that of the method of multiple SVMs and the expected performance of random guessing.
-Assumming that the class distribution is balanced, a random guessing classifier would reach a expected F1-score of 0.5.
-Our data is very imbalanced so we run a simulation to see the expected F1-score of a random guessing classifier.
+As mentioned previously, sssumming that the class distribution is balanced, a random guessing classifier would reach a expected F1-score of 0.5.
+Our data is very imbalanced so we run a simulation to see the expected F1-score of a random guessing classifier.b The simulation of random guessing based on the proportion of each class reports an average F1-score of 0.101.

-The previously mentioned SVM method reach a F1-score of 0.68.
+We fit the previously mentioned group of SVMs model on the test dataset and it reaches a F1-score of 0.68.
+On the same test dataset, the neural network with the optimal hyperparameter reported by the grid search reaches a F1-score of

 <!--
 ## Result